core-wg/comi/draft-ietf-core-comi.md

 In this table:

   * The method int2str() is used to convert an integer value to a decimal string.
-For example, int2str(\x01\x23) returns the three-character string "291" (the quotes are added for readability, but they are not part of the payload).
+For example, int2str(0x0123) return the three-character string "291".
-  * The boolean representations (0) and (1) are the single character strings U+0030 and U+0031, where false maps to (0) and true maps to (1).
+  * The boolean values false and true are represented as the single-character strings "0" and "1" respectively.
   * The method urlSafeBase64() is used to convert a binary string to base64 using the URL and Filename safe alphabet as defined by {{RFC4648}} section 5, without padding.
-For example, urlSafeBase64(\xF9\x56\xA1\x3C) return the six-character string "-VahPA" (the quotes are added for readability, but they are not part of the payload).
+For example, urlSafeBase64(0xF956A13C) return the six-character string "-VahPA".
   * The method CBORencode() is used to convert a YANG value to CBOR as specified in {{I-D.ietf-core-yang-cbor}} section 6.

-The resulting key strings are joined using commas between two consecutive key values to produce the value of the 'k' parameter.
-The string value of the 'k' parameter is encoded in a Uri-Query as specified in {{RFC7252}} section 6.5.
+The resulting key strings are joined using commas between every two consecutive key values to produce the value of the 'k' parameter.

 ## Data Retrieval {#data-retrieval}